The Artist Guide

 Here's every setting in your artist dashboard.

 Master toggle.
-Flip this on when you're ready to take commissions.
+Flip this on when you're ready to open your request box to clients.
 You'll need your pricing and payment set up first.

 Min Price